hberginc/wine_ratings_data_analysis/README.md

-### **Although there is an obvious statistical difference in these wine ratings, note that the practical difference is too minimal to convince interested parties to stock up on Specific varieties.**
+### **Although there is an obvious statistical difference in these wine ratings, note that the practical difference is too minimal to encourage interested parties to stock up on specific region based wines.**

 ## Extended Testing

 ### Price and Rating comparison for expensive wines

-Life is too short to drink bad wine, but does that mean it's worth diggin deap into your pockets for wine that is more than $150 a bottle?
+Life is too short to drink bad wine, but does that mean it's worth diggin deap into your pockets for a bottle that is more than $150?

 The correlation between price and rating may be expected but is it really that much stronger than the cheaper bottles?
-Looking initially at the following scatterplots, the volume of data is certainly disproportionate since only 1% of the wines fall above $150, however there does look like they both have positive correlations between price and point value.
+Looking initially at the following scatterplots, the volume of data is certainly disproportionate, given that only 1% of the wines fall above $150; however both correlations between price and point value visually have an upward trend.

 ![picture](images/price_scatter.png)

-Utilizing the spearman correlation test, the cheaper wines have almost twice as much correlation between their ratings and the price point.
-It is important to note that any wines that do not meet the point systems minimum value of 80 would not be included in this graph and could influence future results.
+* ##### It is important to note that any wines that do not meet the point systems minimum value of 80 would not be included in this graph and could influence future results.

+Utilizing the spearman correlation test, the cheaper wines have almost double the correlation value between rating and the price point.

 Price Category  | p_value |  Correlation Coefficient